 Shamba is critically ill and undergoes an emergency thoracentesis with removal of 600 ml of straw-colored fluid.
+Shamba undergoes HIV testing which is negative.
 He is able to give a sputum sample, which is sent for smear, culture, and rapid DST.
-Because he is so ill and given the fact that his father died of TB while in treatment, Shamba is started on treatment for MDR-TB.
+Because he is so ill and given the fact that his father died of TB while on treatment, Shamba is started on treatment for MDR-TB.
 Two days later, the results from his Xpert MTB/RIFTM show resistance to rifampicin, and his final culture comes back with resistance to isoniazid, rifampicin, ethambutol and streptomycin.
 Shamba is able to fully recover and remains an active, playful 9-year-old (having completed 12 months of treatment when he was seven) at the top of his class in school.